 Note: If you work for less than 40 hours a week, or less than 52 weeks a year, you would have to work at a higher hourly rate to keep the expected salary constant and cover the tax deductions.

 What you earn is a big factor in how we live our day-to-day lives.
-In this post, we have put together jobs that pay at least $60K a year.
+In this post, we have put together jobs paying $60K a year.
 Even better, you can also find out the experience level and academic qualifications needed for each job.

 1. Film and Video Editor